CDSoft/pp/src/pp.md

 `pp` is a simple preprocessor written in Haskell.
 It's mainly designed for Pandoc but may be used as a generic preprocessor.
-It is not intended to be as powerfull as GPP for instance but is a simple implementation for my own needs, as well as an opportunity to play with Haskell.
+It is not intended to be as powerful as GPP for instance but is a simple implementation for my own needs, as well as an opportunity to play with Haskell.

 `pp` takes strings as input and incrementally builds an environment which is a lookup table containing variables and various other information.
-Builtin macros are Haskell functions that takes arguments (strings) and the current environment and build a new environment in the IO monad.
+Built-in macros are Haskell functions that takes arguments (strings) and the current environment and build a new environment in the IO monad.
 User defined macros are simple definitions, arguments are numbered 1 to N.